mateuslopes/nemsupernodes-crowdfunding-system/README.md

 5. Run: tsc
 6. Run: npm run mongo-install
 7. Open your mongo blocks_service collection and set block.first and block.last to the same block number you want to start tracking
+9. Create a multisigned account to serve as your supernode account, do some transactions to get a public key.
 8. Open your mongo supernodes collection and set all variables of your supernode account

 ## Running the services